christinalicence/stride/docs/README.md

 I'd like to make pages where you can see a list of everyone you are following and a list of all your followers

 I'd like to generate some example plans for the homepage to give the user an idea of how they work.

+I'd like to change the meta tag refresh on the plan detail.html page to a javascript function to create a more seamless user experience.
+This would also involve a timer wheel to show that things are happening behind the scenes.